Enter your city for weather info

 12. It also allows farming silkworms at home for pet feeding.

-Benefits of sericulture
+Benefits of Sericulture Farming

 Sericulture in India

-1. High Employment Potential: Sericulture can generate vast employment and is used as a tool for rural economic reconstruction.
+1. High Employment Potential: Sericulture Farming can generate vast employment and is used as a tool for rural economic reconstruction.

 2. Provides Vibrancy to Rural Economy: It is estimated that about 57% of the gross value of silk fabrics flows back to cocoon growers.